Qian Chu

-Qian Chu (September 29, 929 – October 7, 988, courtesy name Wende), known as Qian Hongchu before 960, was the last king of Wuyue, reigning from 947 until 978, when he surrendered his kingdom to the Song dynasty.
+Qian Chu (29 September 929 – 7 October 988), courtesy name Wende, known as Qian Hongchu before 960, also known by his posthumous name as the King Zhongyi of Wuyue, was the last king of Wuyue during the Five Dynasties and Ten Kingdoms period of China.
+He reigned from 947 until 978, when he surrendered his kingdom to the Northern Song dynasty.

 Life

 Qian Chu came to power after his brother, Qian Zong, was deposed in a coup d'état.
 At the time, Wuyue was at its largest territorial extent, ruling 13 zhou in modern-day Zhejiang, Jiangsu, Shanghai, and Fujian.
 Throughout its history, Wuyue maintained a policy of nominally submitting to the successive dominant northern regimes.
 Unlike the other small states in the south, the Wuyue kings never declared themselves Emperor.
 In return, the northern regimes respected Wuyue's autonomy and conferred upon its kings high honours, one of which was the title of "Commander of All Horses and Soldiers Under Heaven".
 Indeed, Qian Chu changed his name from the original Qian Hongchu, because the character hong was barred by taboo (as the name of Emperor Taizu of Song's father was Zhao Hongyin (趙弘殷)).

 When the Song Dynasty unified northern China in the 960s, Qian Chu reportedly followed his ancestor Qian Liu's instruction to submit as soon as possible when the "true lord" appeared.
 In 960, Qian Chu submitted to Song, and changed his name in the same year.
 Subsequently, Qian Chu obeyed orders from the Song court to participate in the annexation of the other small southern kingdoms on behalf of the Song emperor.
 In 968, he was again made the King of Wuyue by the Song emperor, and was subsequently invested with further imperial honours.
 In 977, the new emperor, Emperor Taizong of Song, invested Qian with the nominal titles Chancellor, Chief Secretary, and Commander of All Horses and Soldiers Under Heaven.